-The commonly encountered failures of DG800 and their solutions are listed below.
+The commonly encountered failures of DG2000 and their solutions are listed below.
 If the following problems occur, locate and resolve the problems according to the following steps.
 If the problems still persist, contact RIGOL and provide your instrument information to us.
-(For instrument information, press Utility → System Info.)
+(For instrument information, press Pulse/Utility $\rightarrow$ System Info when the Shift key is illuminated.)